HyunA-Kim/SWProject/README.md

 This storage source code of the our project.

-You can run with server main file. client main file.
+You can run with server main file and client main file.

+Thank you very much to read this files.